All comparisonsTask Managers

 Trello

-TaskBoard fails first because self-hosted setup and server maintenance are required to keep the board running.
+TaskBoard fails first because it breaks when self-hosted setup and server maintenance are required to keep the board running.

 Verdict